Step-by-step instructions on how to fill Schedule B of Form 1040 to report Interest and Ordinary Dividends received during the tax year 2021.

 Original issue discount (OID)

-If you are reporting OID in an amount smaller than the amount specified in box 1 or box 8 of Form 1099-OID, the amount will be reported similar to Nominee rules.
-However, identfiy the amount of OID dedcutions applicable.
+If you are reporting OID in an amount smaller than the amount specified in box 1 or box 8 of Form 1099-OID, the amount will be reported similarly to Nominee rules.
+However, identify the amount of OID deductions applicable.

 Moreover, for any bond, if the payer reports a net amount of OID representing the offset of the gross amount of OID by any acquisition premium, no decrease in the amount of OID income reported to you by the payer may be required on Schedule B for the bond.

 In short, the following will be the pattern of reporting Taxable Interest in Part I of Schedule B:

 All Taxable Interest Income – Interest Received as Nominee – Accrued Interest – OID above which is reported on Form 1099-OID